-will be given every other week online.
-They will become available from Thursdays at noon to Fridays at 11.30 pm.
-You will have only one attempt and 45 minutes to complete your quiz.
+You will be given five quizzes during our course.
+You will have only one attempt and limited time to complete your quiz.
 Quizzes are designed to help you practice what you have learned and help me as an instructor to see where you need help.

-15% Oral Presentations:
+10% Oral Presentations:

-You will be working individually to give three presentations on a topic chosen in consultation with me by the second week of the course.
+You will be working individually to give two presentations on a topic that I will assign by the third week of the course.
 This presentation should be well planned and contains all what we have studied in the course.
 You are encouraged to make use of visual aids in the presentation.
-Rubric and information will be provided in the week of 2.
-More information will be shared with you soon
+Rubric and information will be provided on Canvas.

-10% Group Project:
+15% Final Project:

-You will work in pairs to produce a film to be screened during the final week of the course.
-You will create a video speaking about a topic that interests you and related to what we have covered in the course.
-More information and rubric will be shared with you in week 8.
+You will work individually and in pairs to produce a blog to be screened and presented by the final week of the course.
+Starting from Week 2, you will start creating a video, a poster, an article... etc that related to what we have covered in the course.
+More information and rubric will be shared with you on Canvas.